Masters in Counseling Psychology: Career, Skills, Scope, Options, Outlook

 • Abnormal psychology: This course covers the various psychological disorders and their symptoms, causes, and treatment approaches.

-• Human development: This course examines the psychological, social, and emotional development of individuals across the lifespan.
+• Human development: This course examines individuals' psychological, social, and emotional growth across the lifespan.

-• Counseling theories and techniques: This course introduces students to different counseling theories and teaches them how to apply these theories in practice.
+• Counseling theories and techniques: This course introduces students to different counseling theories and teaches them how to apply them in practice.

-• Assessment and diagnosis: This course covers various assessment tools and techniques used to diagnose mental health disorders.
+• Assessment and diagnosis: This course covers various assessment tools and techniques for diagnosing mental health disorders.

 • Research methods: This course teaches students how to design and conduct research studies in counseling psychology.